 Higher voltage means more power, right?
 There’s certainly an argument for that, but it doesn’t tell the whole story.

-Power is measured in watts and that comes from multiplying the voltage times the current.
+Power is measured in watts.
+That comes from multiplying the nominal voltage times the current.
 You can make a 36V chainsaw with the same power as a 56V model.
 The lower voltage simply has to produce more amps (current) to get there.

 Watt-Hours

 Another thing that is interesting to note is the discrepancy between the amp-hour and watt-hour ratings on some of the batteries in our tests for their given voltage.
-We’ve covered the subject of battery voltage, storage capacity, and current output many times.
+We’ve covered the subject of battery voltage vs amp-hours, storage capacity, and current output many times.
 To review simply:

 Volts x Amp Hours = Watt Hours